mlcommons/inference/cloud/image_classification/README.md

 the model file.

 ```--inputs INPUTS```
-comma seperated input name list in case the model format does not provide the input names.
+comma separated input name list in case the model format does not provide the input names.
 This is needed for tensorflow since the graph does not specify the inputs.

 ```--outputs OUTPUTS```
-comma seperated output name list in case the model format does not provide the output names.
+comma separated output name list in case the model format does not provide the output names.
 This is needed for tensorflow since the graph does not specify the outputs.

 ```--output OUTPUT]```
-location of the json output.
+location of the JSON output.

 ```--backend BACKEND```
 which backend to use.
 Currently supported is tensorflow, onnxruntime, pytorch and tflite.